zhangster12/Obsidian-BJJ-Notes/Positions/Back.md

 - Placing the head next to their head.
 ### Gift Wrap
 This can be used to control the arm as well as the back.
+### Half Nelson
+This is used to prevent the player being controlled from rotating their upper body.
+This should only be down on the side that’s facing up.
 ### Cross Collar Grip (Gi)
 This is advantageous because this can lead to collar chokes and is more powerful than the regular seatbelt in the gi.
 If they pull down on your sleeve, you won’t be able to finish the choke, so you can switch to RNC.